RedaRafi/Face-Recognition-using-MTCNN/README.md

 # Face-Recognition-using-MTCNN
-Deep learning advancements in recent years have enabled widespread use of face recognition technology.
-This article tries to explain deep learning models used for face recognition and introduces a simple framework for creating and using a custom face recognition system.
 Formally, Face Recognition is defined as the problem of identifying or verifying faces in an image.
 How exactly do we recognise a face in an image?

 Face recognition can be divided into multiple steps.
 The image below shows an example of a face recognition pipeline.
-Face recognition pipeline.

 Face detection — Detecting one or more faces in an image.
 Feature extraction — Extracting the most important features from an image of the face.
+Face classification — Classifying the face based on extracted features.

+# MTCNN
-Face classification — Classifying the face based on extracted features.MTCNN MTCNN or Multi-Task Cascaded Convolutional Neural Networks is a neural network which detects faces and facial landmarks on images.
+MTCNN or Multi-Task Cascaded Convolutional Neural Networks is a neural network which detects faces and facial landmarks on images.
 It was published in 2016 by Zhang et al.
+MTCNN is one of the most popular and most accurate face detection tools today.
+It consists of 3 neural networks connected in a cascade.